psychemedia/pentrich-uprising/derby_mercury.md

 The Message having been read,

-Lord SIDMOUTH said, pailnful as it must be to make the commnuniacation just read, it was imperiusly called for, with a view to secure the public peace, and the tranquillity of the State.
+Lord SIDMOUTH said, pailnful as it must be to make the commnuniacation just read, it was imperiously called for, with a view to secure the public peace, and the tranquillity of the State.
 What steps are to be taken, would be for the House to determine.
 The first step would be to address the Prince Regent, and then to examonie the Papers, referring the Papers to a Committee of Secrecy, to be composed of the same Members, with the exception of a Noble Duke, who desired not to be upon that Committee.
 With respect to the information, he should suppose no objection would be nmade to refer the Papers to the Committee.
 If they should be referred, then would be the time to examine and determine upon what meaasures it would be necessary to adopt for the purpose named in the Message.
 The Noble Lord then moved an Address of Thanks to the Prince Regent &c.

 Earl GREY, had no objection to a mere Vote of Thanks, but did not pledge himself to any ulterior object founded on the Message.